Norris-Penrose Event Center: History

 The Will Rogers Stadium was built on the west side of Cheyenne Lake in 1938.
 The Roundup began in 1920 as a combination rodeo with Native American dances and ceremonies.
-The stadium, site of concerts as well as home to the Colorado Springs Rodeo, was renamed the Penrose Stadium after the death of Spencer Penrose.
+The stadium, the site of concerts, and the home of the Colorado Springs Rodeo, were renamed the Penrose Stadium after the death of Spencer Penrose.
 Penrose Stadium was torn down in 1975–1976 to make way for Broadmoor West.
 Penrose Equestrian Center built in Bear Creek Regional Park was dedicated in 1974.